NFHT PROGRAMS AND SERVICES

 Our Certified Respiratory Educator and Registered Nurse provide assessment, treatment, monitoring and education for those living with respiratory impairment, including asthma, chronic obstructive pulmonary disease (COPD), and restrictive lung disease.

 Occupational Therapist, Pharmacist, Dietitian, Physiotherapist, Physician, Geriatrician, Mental Health Clinician work together to assess and support seniors and care partners to live safely, confidently and fully as possible.
 Primary Care Memory Clinic is available for those with cognitive impairment or dementia.

 Nurses, Respiratory Therapist and Pharmacist provide counselling and nicotine replacement therapy for patients who are motivated to quit smoking.
 To see more information about the program, please click here.

 Pharmacist provides medication related information, health teaching, medication management, deprescribing and optimization services for patients and prescribers.
 Includes appointments for medication review and teaching for patients recently discharged from hospital and assessment/monitoring of patients on new or high risk medications.

-Dietitians provide nutrition assessment, medical nutrition therapy, management and counseling for people with nutrition concerns, including people with concerns related to pregnancy, infant/childhood nutrition, gastrointestinal disease, malnutrition, eating or swallowing disorders.
+Dietitians provide nutrition assessment, medical nutrition therapy, management and counseling for people with nutrition concerns, including people with concerns related to pregnancy, infant/childhood nutrition, gastrointestinal disease and malnutrition.